grenaud/gargammel/README.md

 If you use gargammel.pl or deamSim, you can speficiy deamination/damage using either:

 1. Use Briggs model parametes (see Briggs, Adrian W., et al. "Patterns of damage in genomic DNA sequences from a Neandertal."
 Proceedings of the National Academy of Sciences 104.37 (2007): 14616-14621.)

+    -damage v,l,d,s

+The four parameters and what they do to a molecule are described in the section on the Briggs model below.

 2. Use a misincorporation matrix computed by mapDamage (https://ginolhac.github.io/mapDamage).
 This matrix is in the results directory created by mapDamage and is called "misincorporation.txt".
 There are 2 examples of such files: